Stephen Dedalus' Fatherlessness

 O touch me soon, now.
 What is that word known to all men?
 I am quiet here alone.
 Sad too.
 Touch, touch me.

 That word known to all men is another word in Ulysses with an equivocal history of reception, outlined here.
 If the answer is ‘love’, as is printed in the Gabler edition, then that love for which Stephen reaches is to be found in the compassionate, sad, sonless Bloom.
-For Stephen, Simon is as good as dead, lying five fathoms beneath the ocean’s surface; they never interact in the novel.
+For Stephen, Simon is as good as dead, lying five fathoms beneath the ocean’s surface; the two never interact in the novel.
 Meanwhile, from the first meeting between Stephen and Bloom in the fourteenth episode, Oxen of the Sun, the two are drawn together by antithesis.
 Jean-Francois Lyotard presented a remarkable paper on this subject, ‘Going Back to the Return’, at the 1988 International James Joyce Symposium in Venice.
-Lyotard uses Stephen’s observation that ‘there is no bodily filiation from father to son’ as the focal point of his argument that, ‘In the end, consubstantial paternity is non-existent, except in the mystical sense which is that of the total uncertainty of filiation’.
-So, biological fatherhood holds no authority; instead, the Homeric parallel draws together Bloom and Stephen and anticipates the Homeric homecoming in which they might become united.
-In Oxen of the Sun, which is set in a maternity hospital, Joyce hints towards this possible ‘homecoming’ through the parodic language of a romantic medieval chronicle.
+Lyotard used Stephen’s observation that ‘there is no bodily filiation from father to son’ as the focal point of his argument that, ‘In the end, consubstantial paternity is non-existent, except in the mystical sense which is that of the total uncertainty of filiation’.
+Biological fatherhood holds no authority; instead, the Homeric parallel draws together Bloom and Stephen and anticipates the Homeric homecoming in which they might become united.
+In Oxen of the Sun, which is set in a maternity hospital, Joyce hints towards this possible homecoming through the parodic language of a romantic medieval chronicle.
 Bloom is described as having ‘no manchild for an heir’ and feels paternal concern for Stephen: ‘so grieved he also in no less measure for young Stephen that he lived riotously with those wastrels and murdered his goods with whores’.
 The notion of aristocratic succession through a male heir heightens the gaping absence of Bloom’s dead son, Rudy: Stephen is the replacement.
 This vision of mutual filiation and the Homeric homecoming defines the penultimate episode, Ithaca.

 In what common study did their mutual reflections merge?